 The rain-heavy clouds have only just swept past this city block and a crisp beam of winter sunlight now rays down upon the shop front of Vancouver’s Greenhorn Cafe.
-Blanche Macdonald Fashion Design graduate-turned-instructor and eponymous label owner Sara Armstrong ambles up the sidewalk, folded in to the dark cocoon of her coat, and we pause together to marvel at the timely turn of the weather.
+Blanche Macdonald Fashion Design school graduate-turned-instructor and eponymous label owner Sara Armstrong ambles up the sidewalk, folded in to the dark cocoon of her coat, and we pause together to marvel at the timely turn of the weather.
 As we upright a couple of chairs outside, brushing off a few errant drops of water, our conversation turns to the magnificent line and craftsmanship of her jacket.

 “I finished it just now, actually.
 I’d been feeling a cape, but I think I might stick with this,” Sara says with a humble shrug.
 Her shoulders are framed in angled raglan seams, sloping and structured all at once.

 When she speaks, it’s with dream-like deliberation; every word—the right word—matters, her sentences themselves like sharp garments patterned and sewn with precision.
 “My style is a strange combination of fashion and sculpture,” she says, “though I actually feel that combination should be more common.
 It’s about transforming a two-dimensional to a three-dimensional form.
 I reference this a lot in my architectural seams.
 My background in sculpture has also been helpful in being a bit more fearless with materials.”

 Sara received her B.F.A in Intermedia & Sculpture from the University of Regina, Saskatchewan, the province she calls home and the city where her foray into art-as-career first began.
 Though she ultimately decided that sculpture wasn’t the medium for her, her studies became the lens through which she developed her fashion aesthetic: Dynamically arching lines and intriguingly formulated silhouettes that have garnered international acclaim.